Weight Loss

 Other brand-name drug that contains semaglutide are Ozempic and Rybelsus.
 More on these below.

-In addition to Wegovy for weight loss, semaglutide in Ozempic is approved by the FDA to lower blood sugar in people with type 2 diabetes.
+In addition to Wegovy for weight loss, semaglutide as the active ingredient in Ozempic is approved by the FDA to lower blood sugar in people with type 2 diabetes.
 Ozempic is also approved to reduce the risk of heart attack, stroke, or death in people with type 2 diabetes and heart disease.
-It’s an injectable medication with the same active ingredient as Wegovy, though Wegovy doses of semaglutide are higher.
+It’s an injectable medication with the same active ingredient as Wegovy, though Wegovy doses are higher.

 Your healthcare provider can prescribe Ozempic for weight loss, but this is off-label (not FDA-approved) use.
 And you’re less likely to get Ozempic covered by insurance if you don’t have type 2 diabetes.